srctool/camouflage-dart/CONTRIBUTING.md

 ## Code of Conduct
 This project adheres to the Contributor Covenant.
-See CODE_OF_CONDUCT.md.
+See `CODE_OF_CONDUCT.md`.
 For sensitive reports, email contact@srctool.org.

 ## License
-Contributions to `camouflage-dart` are made under the Apache 2.0 license found in LICENSE.
+Contributions to `camouflage-dart` are made under the Apache 2.0 license found in `LICENSE`.

 Thank you for contributing!